quii/learn-go-with-tests/io.md

 [In the previous chapter](json.md) we continued iterating on our application by adding a new endpoint `/league`.
 Along the way we learned about how to deal with JSON, embedding types and routing.

-Our product-owner is somewhat perturbed by the software losing the scores when the server was restarted.
+Our product owner is somewhat perturbed by the software losing the scores when the server was restarted.
 This is because our implementation of our store is in-memory.
-She is also not pleased that we didn't interpret the `/league` endpoint should return the players ordered by number of wins!
+She is also not pleased that we didn't interpret the `/league` endpoint should return the players ordered by the number of wins!

 ## The code so far